kienmatu/togo/README.md

 ### Requirements
 Right now a user can add many task as they want, we want ability to limit N task per day.

-Example: users are limited to create only 5 task only per day, if imit reached, return 4xx code to client and ignore the create request.
+Example: users are limited to create only 5 task only per day, if the daily limit is reached, return 4xx code to client and ignore the create request.
 #### Backend requirements
 - A nice README on how to run, what is missing, what else you want to improve but don't have enough time
 - Fork this repo and show us your development progess by a PR.